 Among my friends and family, I’m known as the referral queen.
 If I love something, I share it because I think others will love it too.
 That’s why I carry business cards for my favorite businesses with me everywhere I go.
 One of the ways you can measure how strong your brand’s customer experience is is by determining how likely your customers are to recommend you to others.

 I’ve referred dozens of people to my acupuncturist, and not just because I enjoy her treatments.
 From the second I walk into her office I feel at ease.
 The seating is stylish and comfortable, there is hot tea at the ready, and plants are tucked in every corner.
-She shows genuine interest in my life and engages me in conversation about TV shows we both watch, the stores we frequent, etc. Not too long ago, she listened to me freak out about choosing a new health insurance plan.
-After my appointment, she took the time to show me how to find the best one.
+She shows genuine interest in my life, and engages me in conversation about TV shows we both watch, stores we frequent, etc. Not too long ago, she listened to me freak out about choosing a new health insurance plan.
+After my appointment she took time to show me how to find the best one.
 Now that’s going above and beyond.
 It’s safe to say all these little things have resulted in a solid human connection that I feel compelled to share with others who may also benefit.

 Customer Experience Starts At Discovery

 How are people discovering your brand or business?
 It is through verbal referrals or are you seeing a lot of traffic from social media?
 Maybe you’ve been investing in search engine marketing, or maybe you are getting in front of people at events.
 Don’t know how your brand is being discovered?
 You’ll want to check out this blog on sentiment data.